 Storm systems will continue to develop and affect the region.
 The Commonwealth has already taken several bad hits this year: a severe winter storm on Jan.11-12, tornadoes on June 1 and heavy flooding from Tropical Storm Irene from August 27-29.
 More severe weather systems will strike this area; it’s a matter of when, not if.
 Disasters will happen again…Get Ready Now.

-Officials from the Federal Emergency Management Agency (FEMA) and the Arkansas Department of Emergency Management (ADEM) urge residents throughout the state to focus their attention on the weather, assemble and keep disaster emergency preparedness kits close by and be ready to evacuate at a moment's notice if notified by local officials to leave their homes.
+Officials from the Federal Emergency Management Agency (FEMA) and the Massachusetts Emergency Management Agency (MEMA) urge residents throughout the state to focus their attention on the weather, assemble and keep disaster emergency preparedness kits close by and be ready to evacuate at a moment’s notice if notified by local officials to leave their homes.